If you miss this week's rare 'Super Blue Moon,' you'll have to wait 14 years for your next chance

 And that's not the only factor that makes Wednesday's supermoon so unique.

 The Aug.
-30 supermoon will actually be the closest full moon to Earth’s surface this year, drifting approximately 222,043 miles from the planet, EarthSky said.
+30 supermoon will actually be the closest full moon to Earth’s surface this year.

 When will the next full moon be?